 The Partnership will establish a Project Management Team that will be composed of representatives from all Partners and the selected Consultant.
-Each representative will serve as the primary point of contract for the Partner they represent and will be responsible for coordinating the Partner's involvement in the Project.
+Each representative will serve as the primary point of contact for the Partner they represent and will be responsible for coordinating the Partner's involvement in the Project.
 The representatives will facilitate communication, decision-making and coordination between the Partners.
-The Partnership may add or remove Partners upon consensus of all Partner representatives of the Committee and OPR approval.
+The Partnership may add or remove Partners upon consensus of all Partner representatives of the Project Management Team and approval by the Governor's Office of Planning and Research (OPR).

 In the event a Partner wishes to voluntarily withdraw from the partnership under this Agreement before the completion of the Grant Term, the Partner must provide a written request to the other Partners stating the reason for the withdrawal and the proposed effective date of the withdrawal.
 The notice period shall be no less than thirty (30) days prior to the intended date of withdrawal from the Project.
-Any Partner wishing to withdraw from the partnership must submit a withdrawal notice no later than ninety (90) days prior to the completion of the Project period, current anticipated to be September 30, 2025.
+Any Partner wishing to withdraw from the partnership must submit a withdrawal notice no later than ninety (90) days prior to the completion of the Project period, currently anticipated to be September 30, 2025.